dariiabutorina/OnlineShop/README.md

   Run the configuration code from the database.sql file in your RDBMS

-  Configure your connection in the /com/internet/shop/util/ConnectionUtil.java
+  Configure your connection properties in the /com/internet/shop/util/ConnectionUtil.java

 - Authorizating as an admin: